 Everything is set to migrate to Symfony 5 in a seamless way.
 It is the promise of continuous migration, which is one of the cornerstones of Symfony’s development.
-For each project, migration from Symfony 4 to Symfony 5 follows a path that has been tagged both in the code itself and in the documentation.
+For each project, migrating from Symfony 4 to Symfony 5 follows a path that has been flagged both in the code itself and in the documentation.

 JD: Speaking of migration, we are hearing about backward compatibility.
 How does it help with migration?